KatyaPetukhov/Crypto-Market-Analysis-Tool/README.md

 # Crypto Market Analysis Tool

- This is the final project for the Advanced Web Technologies course at Braude College of Engineering, by Hadi, Katya, Aharon and Niv.
+ This is the final project for the Advanced Web Technologies course at Braude College of Engineering, by Hadi, Katya, Aharon and Niv, using React w/ Tailwind and TypeScript for the front end, and Node.js and Express.js w/ TypeScript for the back end.

 ## About the project